Does Yellow Shea Butter Stain Clothes?

 Apply Shea Butter Carefully

-Use Lighter Products
+Use Refined or Lighter Products

 Wear Dark-Colored Clothing